Core concepts

 The http-request deny directive rejects clients with an HTTP request rate greater than 10 within the time period tracked by the counter: 10 seconds.

-• HAProxy 2.0
+• HAProxy 2.0 and newer

-• HAProxy Enterprise 2.0r1
+• HAProxy Enterprise 2.0r1 and newer

-• HAProxy ALOHA 11.5
+• HAProxy ALOHA 11.5 and newer

-In the following example, we’ve added a stick table definition via the table line to the peers section and updated it to have the name sticktable1.
+In the following example, we’ve added a stick table definition via the table directive to the peers section and updated it to have the name sticktable1.
 We then reference it on the http-request track-sc0 and http-request deny lines in the frontend by prefixing it with the peers section name:

 haproxy